dart-lang/sdk/runtime/vm/service/service.md

 ```
 @Instance|@Error evaluateInFrame(string isolateId,
-                                 int frame,
+                                 int frameIndex,
                                  string expression)
 ```

-The _evaluateInFrame_ RPC is used to evaluate an expression in the context of a particular stack frame.  _frame_ is the index of the desired [Frame](#frame), with an index of _0_ indicating the top (most recent) frame.
+The _evaluateInFrame_ RPC is used to evaluate an expression in the context of a particular stack frame.  _frameIndex_ is the index of the desired [Frame](#frame), with an index of _0_ indicating the top (most recent) frame.

 If an error occurs while evaluating the expression, an [@Error](#error) reference will be returned.